java-2022-04/-java-2022-04-EN2-java-webapplication-PART-2/exercises/Exercises.md

    * How are the data type in Java match up with those in mysql?
 4. Create a PostMapping where you can remove a student.
 5. Think of a way how you can update a student using a post request and implement it.
+6. (Bonus Task) Create a Button or Link for each student within your listview that deletes that very user.
+7. (Bonus Task) Create a Button or Link for each student within your listview that opens a form to edit that user.